Toggle menu

 Recruitment, assessment and approval

-We promote the need to place children with carers who best reflect and manage the child's assessed needs in terms of emotional, ethnic, racial, cultural, linguistic and religious needs, as well as any needs relating to disability, gender or sexuality.
+We endeavour to find foster families for children who best reflect and manage the child's assessed needs in terms of emotional, ethnic, racial, cultural, linguistic and religious needs, as well as any needs relating to disability, gender or sexuality.

-We are committed to ensuring that children and young people are securely attached to carers capable of providing them with safe and effective care for the duration of their childhood, and as far as is consistent with their welfare, to promote the upbringing of children and young people within their own families.
+We are committed to ensuring that children and young people are securely attached to carers capable of providing them with safe and effective care for the duration of their childhood, and as far as is consistent with their welfare, to promote the upbringing of children and young people within their own families or networks.

-In situations where placements are not available to meet all the needs of the child or young person, support and information is made available to the carers to help them develop their skills and knowledge to meet the needs of the children.
+In situations where foster families are not available to meet all the needs of the child or young person, support and information is made available to the carers to help them develop their skills and knowledge to meet the needs of the children.

 Recruitment strategy